covcom/388COM/Week_03_XML_and_gradle/README.md

 <dimen name="margin_right">80dp</dimen>
 ```

 Now if you look at the preview window, for Nexus 7 it looks much better.
-But there're still quite a bit of space at the bottom of the screen that hasn't be used.
+But there're still quite a bit of space at the bottom of the screen that hasn't been used.
 Let's do something for that!

 ![n7_2](.md_images/n7_2.png)

-In the project tool window, right click on the layout folder icon, select New ==> Layout resource file.
+In the project tool window, right-click on the layout folder icon, select New ==> Layout resource file.
 Set it to be sw600dp, and give it a name 'content_main.xml', click OK.

 Copy contents in 'content_main.xml' and paste into 'content_main.xml (sw600dp)' to replace what's in there already.
 Delete the last `TextView` tag and all attributes within it.
 Insert the following instead